Jerinca/Project/PROCESS.md

 I rewrote my code in different files to get a little bit of an overview.
 I am a little bit stuck.. and Im stressed about the deadline and I forgot to upload my processbook..... anyway. today is the hacketon.
 Lets hope I can make some progress this evening and tomorrow.
 Need to update my barchart.
 Is not worken. my click on is not working.

+# day 14

+set everything back to on line click.